henrikwidlund/unfoldedcircle-firetv/README.md

 [![Docker](https://img.shields.io/github/actions/workflow/status/henrikwidlund/unfoldedcircle-adbtv/docker.yml?label=Docker&logo=docker)](https://github.com/henrikwidlund/unfoldedcircle-adbtv/actions/workflows/docker.yml)

 This repository contains the server code for hosting an integration driver that uses ADB for communication for the Unfolded Circle Remotes.
-It exposes a Remote Entity that can be used to control TVs.
+It exposes a Remote Entity that can be used to control TVs or any other device based on Android with support for ADB.

 Tested on Panasonic Z95B

 ### Limitations

-- The integration relies on ADB (Android Debug Bridge) to communicate with the TV.
-This is useful for TVs that don't expose other APIs.
+- The integration relies on ADB (Android Debug Bridge) to communicate with the device.
+This is useful for devices that don't expose other APIs.
 The downside is that this protocol is very slow, as such, you should use Bluetooth for as many commands as possible.
 - Reauthorization of the ADB connection is required when reinstalling/updating the integration when it is hosted on the remote.
 This is because the public and private keys are removed when the integration is uninstalled.